-Did you know?
-Seatbelts are made for adults.
-A booster seat allows a child to safely use the adult seat belt by positioning it properly over his or her body.
+Seatbelts are designed for a larger sized body.
+A booster seat allows a child to safely use the adult seat belt by positioning it properly over their body.
 This protects children from serious brain or spinal injury, or damage to vital internal organs in the event of a crash.

 Don’t rush your child into a booster seat!

-It is safer to use a car seat with a 5 pt. harness as long as possible, until he or she outgrows the weight or height limits of that car seat.
+It is safer to use a car seat with a 5 pt. harness as long as possible, until they outgrow the weight or height limits of that car seat.
 Newer models of car seats can be used with the harness up to 30 kg (65 lb.).

 Booster seat or seat belt?